Ericbatiste1/EricsBookStore/README.md

 8:59 pm:
 corrected all the errors and deleted class1.cs files, edited the using statement in startup.cs and corrected the errors in homecontroller with new errorviewmodel.

+11/2/2021

+3:49 pm: added areas for Customer and added SD class and project references and when I ran my program it errored: InvalidOperationException: The constraint reference 'Customer' could not be resolved to a type.
+Register the constraint type with 'Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap'.